vercel/next.js/examples/with-typescript/README.md

 Output JS files are aside the related TypeScript ones.

 ## To fix
-It tsconfig.json the options `jsx="react"` compiles JSX syntax into nested React.createElement calls.
+In tsconfig.json the options `jsx="react"` compiles JSX syntax into nested React.createElement calls.
 This solution doesn't work well with some Next.js features like `next/head` or `next/link`.
 The workaround is to create JS files that just return the mentioned module and require them from TSX files.
 Like